manuhuth/Replication-of-Bailey-2010-/README.md

-The project was part of the 2020 iteration of the Microeconometrics course (Matser of Science in Economics at the University of Bonn) taught by [Philipp Eisenhauer](https://github.com/peisenha).
+The project was part of the 2020 iteration of the Microeconometrics course (Master of Science in Economics at the University of Bonn) taught by [Philipp Eisenhauer](https://github.com/peisenha).

 # Student project: Replication of Bailey (2010)